srobo/competition-simulator/README.md

    We are using Python 3.7, though it shouldn't matter whether it's a system install or a virtual environment.

+2. Launch webots and configure it for recordings:

+    - close the robot-camera overlays which appear on top of the main view

-2. Launch webots go to "Tools" > "Preferences" > "OpenGL" and set:
+    - in "Tools" > "Preferences" > "OpenGL" set:

         - Ambient Occlusion to Disabled,
         - Texture Quality to High,
         - Disable shadows to false, and
         - Disable anti-aliasing to false

    Then close webots.